DanBaaz/TagCat/README.md

 ## Installing

-Download the latest `TagCat-Setup.exe` and run it.
+Download the latest `TagCat-Setup *vX.XXX.XXX.exe` and run it.

 The installer checks whether your machine already has what TagCat needs and downloads only what's missing: